 If you want to learn more, this blog on Nanocell TVs can help you understand.

 You likely already know that 8K resolution is four times better than 4K.
 8K resolution puts even more pixels into your TV screen and that gives you a sharper and more realistic image.

 TRILUMINOS is Sony’s top of the line colour technology.
 In these TVs, you’ll see an extremely colourful video picture with substantive real-world detail and a wider range of brightness.
 TRILUMINOS Displays are able to reproduce more colours than a conventional television, by analyzing and processing the data in every image to make colours even more natural and precise so your video looks closer than ever to real life.

 Which brands to consider?

 So what TV should I buy?

 When you’re shopping for a new TV, it’s possible to get many of these TV acronyms all in one amazing TV.
-You can find a 4K resolution set (4K TVs have millions more pixels and a higher resolution) that has HDR technology, with an LED lighting array, and from Samsung in QLED form, just as one example.
-8K TVs are still a ways off, but you’ll start to hear more about them, and they’ll hit the consumer market in no time.
+You can find a 4K or 8K resolution set (4K TVs have millions more pixels and a higher resolution) that has Full Array and QLED technology.

 It makes sense to get a new TV with as much of this dynamic and realistic new technology as you can.
 Prices for all this goodness have dropped significantly in recent years, so you can now get a lot of technology and an extraordinarily high quality TV in a very affordable package.